finkizet/japanese-learn/README.md

 ## Functions

+- Configure the number of test questions  (10–30)
-- Configure the number of answer options (2–10)
+- Configure the number of answer options (4–10)
 - Enable/disable individual characters
+- Keyboard input, type the romaji directly